zk90/jekyll-1/lessons/working-with-web-pages.md

 Lesson Goals
 ------------

-This lesson introduces Uniform Resource Locators (URLs) and explains how to use Python to download and save the contents of a web page to your local hard drive.
+This lesson introduces *Uniform Resource Locators* (URLs) and explains how to use Python to *download* and *save* the contents of a web page to your local hard drive.

 ### About URLs

-A web page is a file that is stored on another computer, a machine known as a web server.
-When you “go to” a web page, what is actually happening is that your computer, the client, sends a request to the server (the host) out over the network, and the server replies by sending a copy of the page back to your machine.
+A *web page* is a file that is stored on another computer, a machine known as a *web server*.
+When you “go to” a web page, what is actually happening is that your computer, the *client*, sends a request to the server (the *host*) out over the network, and the server replies by sending a copy of the page back to your machine.
 One way to get to a web page with your browser is to follow a link from somewhere else.
-You also have the ability, of course, to paste or type a Uniform Resource Locator (URL) directly into your browser.
-The URL tells your browser where to find an online resource by specifying the server, directory and name of the file to be retrieved, as well as the kind of protocol that the server and your browser will agree to use while exchanging information (like HTTP, the Hypertext Transfer Protocol).
+You also have the ability, of course, to paste or type a *Uniform Resource Locator* (URL) directly into your browser.
+The URL tells your browser where to find an online resource by specifying the server, directory and name of the file to be retrieved, as well as the kind of *protocol* that the server and your browser will agree to use while exchanging information (like HTTP, the *Hypertext Transfer Protocol*).
 The basic structure of a URL is

 ```
 protocol://host:port/path?query